How To

 Step 2 – Place the guitar on a sturdy working surface

-Ensure that the guitar is on a sturdy work bench before starting.
+Ensure that the guitar is on a sturdy workbench before starting.
 You’re far less likely to slip and damage the guitar if it is steady.

 Step 3 – Drill the hole